pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 Collaborate
 -----------

-* Choose at least four pages for each person to create.
+* Go back to the Google doc, choose at least four pages for each person to create.
 * Select one person to start the project.
 * Create a template for your project.
 * Put the template in GitHub.